-At the age of twenty, consecrated himself to the life of asceticism that he had desired from childhood.
-At first, he lived near his own village but then, in order to escape the disturbance of men, went off into the desert, on the shores of the Red Sea, where he spent twenty years as a hermit in company with no-one but God, in unceasing prayer, pondering and contemplation, patiently undergoing inexpressible demonic temptations.
+At the age of twenty, he consecrated himself to the life of asceticism that he had desired from childhood.
+He went off into the desert, on the shores of the Red Sea, where he spent twenty years as a hermit in company with no-one but God, in unceasing prayer, pondering and contemplation, patiently undergoing inexpressible demonic temptations.

 Then one day he emerged from the fort with the help of villagers to break down the door.
 By this time most had expected him to have wasted away, or gone insane in his solitary confinement, but he emerged healthy, serene, and enlightened.
 Everyone was amazed he had been through these trials and emerged spiritually rejuvenated.
 He was hailed as a hero and from this time forth the legend of Saint Anthony began to spread and grow.
 Around him gathered many disciples whom he, by word and example, placed on the path of salvation.

 In 85 years of ascetic life, he went only twice to Alexandria: the first time to seek martyrdom during a time of persecution of the Church, and the second at the invitation of Saint Athanasius, to refute Arian heresy.